Devourer Demon Hunter DPS Guide — The War Within (11.2.7)

 Collapsing Star, provided you gather enough

 Souls before it runs out.
-While in this form, Fury drains at increasingly fast,
+While in this form, Fury drains rapidly,

 so the more you can generate (and more Soul Fragments you can consume); the